DN-debug/peux-os-sitebuild/src/pages/keybindings.md

 ---
 hide_title: true
 sections:
-  - content: >+
+  - content: >
       The below keybindings are only specific to i3WM.
-The general purpose keybindings such as launching applications or menus are not included here.
+The general purpose keybindings such as for launching applications or menus are not included here.

       ![](/images/violet-lime.png)
     actions: []
     type: section_content
     title: I3WM